 To measure an existing rug, measure from the front edge of the rug, between the two chest straps, along the length of the rug, with the gusset closed, to the rear edge of the rug.

-3. Convert horse rug sizes from AUS to NZ, EURO and US sizes
+3. Convert rug sizes for horses from AUS to NZ, EURO and US sizes

 Use the following horse rug conversion table to select the size you need.